-Policy Reference Policy Aim e SEA Торі с Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape brownfield/windfall sites. detailed policies, always including OP1, OP2, and OP3 - that contain the considerations taken into account in site selection.
+Policy Reference Policy Aim e SEA Торі С Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape brownfield/windfall sites. should be read alongside detailed policies, always including OP1, OP2, and OP3 - that contain the considerations taken into account in site selection.
 The development of greenfield land and sites that include landscape features such as trees and hedgerow may result in the loss of biodiversity and informal open space associated with them.
 However, proposals will need to be assessed against the considerations set out in OP1d and NE7.
 It should be noted that although some of the allocated sites are brownfield the majority are greenfield.
 Allocating only brownfield sites would not meet the housing supply target nor provide for the necessary distribution of sites across the region.
-H2: Housing Development in Villages To support the development of vibrant rural communities by enabling development in villages whilst protecting the character and landscape setting of the village.
-X 0 +/x 0 0 0 0 ?
+UPDATE: Negative impacts resulting from this policy will be mitigated through the implementation of other policies including Overarching Policies.
+H2: Housing Development in Villages To support the development of vibrant rural communities by enabling development in villages whilst protecting X 0 +/x 0 0 0 0 ?
 0 ?
 Although this policy provides opportunities to provide access to additional housing in villages if development is not matched by employment opportunities it does not support a reduction in the need to travel.
-The policy allows for expansion of villages but great care will need to be given to the landscape settings of villages taking into account the considerations set out in OP1c
+The policy allows